 The Who have toured so much in the past 15 years that it’s amusing to think of the rock titans staging a “Farewell Tour” way back in 1982.

-Sessions for 'The White Album' began with 16 takes on John Lennon's "Revolution."
+Sessions for their self-titled 1968 project started with 16 takes on John Lennon's "Revolution."